solid/solid/proposals/notifications.md

 Solid inboxes are repositories for incoming social interactions and data.
-A Solid inbox is an [LDP Container](https://www.w3.org/TR/ldp/#ldpc) for Solid [notification](notifications.md).
+A Solid inbox is an [LDP Container](https://www.w3.org/TR/ldp/#ldpc) for Solid notifications.
 A resource can have one or more inboxes in order to facilitate different social interactions.
 For instance, user profile inboxes are typically intended to receive notifications like messages from other profiles, or application specific activities.